Frequently Asked Questions

 - How do I pay the insurance premium?

-- Where can I find information on the benefits for the Penn State SHIP?
+- Where can I find information on the benefits for SHIP for Penn State?

 SHIP policy details are available on the First Student website.

 - I am losing medical insurance.
-Can I get enrolled in the Penn State SHIP?
+Can I get enrolled in the SHIP for Penn State?

 Yes, loss of coverage is considered a qualified life event.
 You will need to provide the Certificate of Credible Coverage or a letter from the insurance company that states that your medical insurance is being terminated and the date of the termination.
 This letter needs to be received by the Student Health Insurance office within 31 days of the termination date.
 The letter can be emailed to email@example.com or faxed to 814-863-1390.
 The Student Health Insurance office will then provide you with a prorated enrollment form to be completed and returned for processing.